valeIT/valeIT.github.io/_posts/2020-03-03-navigation-headers.md

 author: Valentino Urbano
 ---

-There are different school of thought on navigation headers both for mobile application and websites.
+There are different schools of thought on navigation headers both for mobile application and websites.
 None of them are inherently wrong.

 Some people have it only on the main page, most people have it on every page as an easy link to go back to the home alongside the navigation bar.
 It usually consists of simply the logo of the company/website, but not necessarely.
 Usually on a website there is enough space to add navigation links next to it so you do not waste the space.